 Boiling water is the oldest and most widely practiced household water treatment method used for water purification.
-Main purpose of boiling water is to kill the germs that are present in water.
-Although boiling is a time tested practice, boiling too has some limitations and there are other options that are effective, easy and convenient.
-Let’s first look at boiling.
+The main purpose of boiling water is to kill germs that are present in it.
+However, while boiling water is a time-tested practice, it has limitations.
+Also, there are other water purification methods available that are more effective, easy, and convenient.

-Water is heated until it reaches its boiling point.
-The appearance of bubbles indicates that it has reached its boiling point.
+When drinking water is heated, little bubbles appear, which indicates that it has reached its boiling point.
 This begins the process of disinfection by heat.
-For a thorough and complete disinfection of invisible water borne bacteria and viruses lurking in water, a minimum of 20 minutes of continuous boiling after boiling point is reached is advisable.
-This ensures that it is pathogen free.
-Most often however, in practical terms, people believe that water is pure once boiling begins.
-This may not be true.
+For thorough and complete disinfection of invisible water-borne bacteria and viruses lurking in the water, a minimum of 20 minutes of continuous boiling is required.
+So, in practical terms, while people believe that water is purified once boiling begins, it may not actually be true.

-Secondly, boiled water needs sufficient time to cool before it can be used.
-During the process of cooling and handling, for example pouring into containers or bottles, there is every chance of recontamination, especially if our hands or the utensils are unclean.
-In tropical climates, bacteria breed at an amazingly fast pace and it is possible that boiled water at the point of actual use is contaminated, despite boiling for 20 minutes.
+Secondly, boiled water needs sufficient time to cool before it can be consumed.
+During the process of cooling and subsequent handling, there is a high chance of recontamination, especially if our hands or the utensils are unclean.
+In tropical climates, bacteria breed at an amazingly fast pace, and the boiled water at the point of actual use may be contaminated despite boiling for 20 minutes.

 Another limitation with boiled water is that it develops a “flat” taste.
 This is because the dissolved oxygen in the water is released in the form of bubbles.
-From a safety angle, handling of boiling water can sometimes lead to burns and serious injuries.
+Also, there will be no change in the taste, especially if the TDS levels are high.
+Plus, from a safety angle, handling of boiling water can sometimes lead to burns and serious injuries.

-Thankfully, technology today plays an important role in providing solutions.
-Solutions that are fast, convenient and effective.
-The flip side is that when it comes to the best water purifier for home there are many options to choose from and many people are simply confused.
+Thankfully, technology today plays an important role in providing effective water purification solutions.
+The flip side is that when it comes to the best water purifier for home there are many options to choose from, and people are simply confused.
 Should I buy a RO or a UV water purifier?
 Or should I go for RO purifier with storage?
 Let’s look at the facts and some options.

-In the event that your drinking water is ground water and supplied by tankers from bore wells, the TDS (total dissolved solids) may be high and if it exceeds 500 ppm, then using an RO purifier may be the best answer.
+In the event that your drinking water is groundwater and supplied by tankers from bore wells, the TDS (total dissolved solids) may be high and if it exceeds 500 ppm, then using an RO water purifier may be the best answer.
 Once again check the options and remember that service plays a critical role in its effectiveness.

-On the other hand, if your water is hard with high TDS (above 500 ppm ) and the taste is undesirable, go in for an RO water purifying system like the fully automatic Dewdrop RO Water purifier which offers 7 stages of purification with SS UV + BIOGUARD + TDS Control.
+On the other hand, if your water is hard with high TDS (above 500 ppm), and the taste is undesirable, go in for an RO water purifying system.
+For instance, something like the fully automatic Dewdrop RO Water purifier which offers 7-stages of purification with SS UV + BIOGUARD + TDS Control.

-Going in for a combination of technologies such as RO+UV+UF simply because you believe that more is better is not only wastage of your hard earned money, but also promotes huge wastage of water, when it is simply not required.
-(RO water purifiers send 70% of water down the drain as reject water)
+Going in for a combination of technologies such as RO+UV+UF because you believe that more is better is not only a waste of your hard-earned money, but also promotes wastage of water, when it is not required.
+(RO water purifiers send 70% of water down the drain as reject water).

 Ultraviolet UV water purification systems for drinking water disinfection...Read More